mrreyes512/Find-Your-Why/story_ideas.md

 ### Building a relationship on communication
 Maintained a dedicated **four year** relationship with Sandra.

+### Leaving the military
+It seemed to be an easy choice, Sandra helped to influence Another leap of faith, that there was unknown on what to do or where to go next

 ### Conversation with Ed Burk
 This was the conversation that led me to looking into Cisco certifications